Property Ownership Options

 On inheritance there are notaire fees for 'opening' the gift based on a percentage value of the inheritance (in the broadly the same terms as a Will).

 So it can actually be a potentially expensive option!
 Indeed, that is one reason why some notaires like it!

-Whilst the use of a donaton entre époux is simple and effective, the same effect could also be obtained through the use of a will.
+Whilst the use of a donaton entre époux is simple and effective, much could also be obtained through the use of a Will.
 However, in either case it pays to ensure careful drafting.